-Port Config

-Port Select: Click the Select button to quick-select the corresponding port based on the port number you entered.
+Port Select: Click the Select button to quick-select the corresponding port

 Select: Select the desired port for IGMP Snooping feature configuration.

 It is multi-optional.

-Port: Displays the port of the Switch.
+Port: Displays the port of the switch.

 IGMP Snooping: Select Enable/Disable IGMP Snooping for the desired port.

 Fast Leave: Select Enable/Disable Fast Leave feature for the desired port.
+If leave messages.

-If Fast Leave is enabled for a port, the Switch will immediately remove this port from the multicast group upon receiving IGMP leave messages.
-LAG: Displays the LAG number which the port belongs to.
+Fast Leave is enabled for a port, the switch will immediately remove this port from the multicast group upon receiving IGMP

-- 1. Fast Leave on the port is effective only when the host supports IGMPv2 or IGMPv3. - 2.
-When both Fast Leave feature and Unknown Multicast Discard feature are enabled, the leaving of a user connected to a port owning multi-user will result in the other users intermitting the multicast business.
+- 1. Fast Leave on the port is effective only when the host supports IGMPv2 or IGMPv3. - When both Fast Leave feature and Unknown Multicast Discard feature are enabled, the leaving of a user connected to a port owning multi-user will result in the other users intermitting the multicast business.